 Course materials are delivered online in the Math Emporium.
 The textbook can either be an electronic book or a printed copy purchased through the university’s bookstore.
 Everything else is face-to-face human contact.
 In weekly class meetings, faculty members provide instruction on the upcoming week’s lesson.
-Faculty and tutors are available in the Math Emporium throughout the week if he needs help with a math problem or advice on his progress.
+Faculty and tutors are available in the Math Emporium throughout the week if students need help with a math problem or advice on their progress.
 Help sessions are offered throughout the semester.
 Additionally, students can schedule to work with a specific tutor.
 Students can communicate with their instructor by e-mail or personal conferences.

 Assessments in Math Emporium courses are designed to encourage and reward students for solving math problems.
 Every week, they are given a specific date and time before which they must complete assignments and take an online graded quiz on a set of topics covered in the videos and textbook.
 Students take three tests and a comprehensive final exam.

-It is never easy to hear your child sound anxious about anything.
-This is especially true if she is living away from home for the first time.
-Our instructors have years of experience with students in freshman-level mathematics courses and offer the following suggestions:
+If your child expresses anxiety about his or her math course, our instructors have years of experience with students in freshman-level mathematics courses and offer the following suggestions: